JangheeCho15/JangheeCho15.github.io/_pages/prospective.md

 **Important**: I kindly request that you refrain from sending generic emails, as they may not receive a response.
 I encourage you to take a moment to thoroughly read this page and explore some of my recent research and publications.

-When reaching out to me via email for the first time, use the subject line [Prospective].
+When reaching out to me via email for the first time, use the subject line **[Prospective]**.
 Additionally, please include a description of your research interests and background, and don't forget to attach your CV or resume, and transcripts (only undergraduate).
 I appreciate your attention to these details.

 #### Prospective PhD Students:

-If you are interested in working with me, please apply to National University of Singapore (NUS) Division of Industrial Design (DID) as a PhD student and specify my name as a potential advisor.
+If you are interested in working with me, please apply to the National University of Singapore (NUS) [Division of Industrial Design (DID)](https://cde.nus.edu.sg/did/) as a Ph.D. student and specify my name as a potential advisor.
 For more information, including admission requirements, please click [here](https://cde.nus.edu.sg/did/postgraduate/).
 NUS also provides [various scholarships](https://nusgs.nus.edu.sg/scholarships-list/?pgf) that you may want to explore to determine your eligibility.

 I am interested in working on a number of topics listed below.
 However, this list is by no means exhaustive, and I am seeking students who can generate their own ideas and are passionate about specific research projects aligned with their values and vocation.
 Some of the research topics of interest include: